ibm-cloud-docs/containers/cs_storage_block.md

    {: tip}

 3. Choose the type of block storage that you want to provision.
    - **Bronze, silver, and gold storage classes:** These storage classes provision [Endurance storage](/docs/infrastructure/BlockStorage?topic=BlockStorage-About#provendurance).
-Endurance storage lets you choose the size of the storage in gigabytes at predefined IOPS tiers.
+With Endurance storage, you can choose the size of the storage in gigabytes at predefined IOPS tiers.
    - **Custom storage class:** This storage class provisions [Performance storage](/docs/infrastructure/BlockStorage?topic=BlockStorage-About#provperformance).
 With performance storage, you have more control over the size of the storage and the IOPS.

 4. Choose the size and IOPS for your block storage.
 The size and the number of IOPS define the total number of IOPS (input/ output operations per second) that serves as an indicator for how fast your storage is.
 The more total IOPS your storage has, the faster it processes read and write operations.